 (5) The number of educational sessions, workshops or prevention activities delivered by the grantee to target populations.

-(c) Within 30 days of receiving the report described in subsection (b) of this section, DBH shall submit the report to the Council and publicly post the report on its website.SUBTITLE H. DC HEALTH GRANT
+(c) Within 30 days of receiving the report described in subsection (b) of this section, DBH shall submit the report to the Council and publicly post the report on its website.

+Sec.
+5063.
+By October 31, 2023, the Department of Behavioral Health shall award a grant in the amount of $750,000 to an organization responsible for maintaining a Main Street corridor in Ward 1 to hire 8 full-time positions to provide direct support, relationship development, and resource brokering to individuals at the following locations:

+(1) Columbia Heights Civic Plaza;

+(2) The intersection of Mount Pleasant Street, NW and Kenyon Street, NW;

+(3) Georgia Avenue, NW, between New Hampshire Avenue, NW and Harvard Street, NW; and

+(4) U Street, NW, between 14th Street, NW, and Georgia Avenue, NW.

+SUBTITLE H. DC HEALTH GRANT

 Sec.
 5071.
 Short Title.